ljjTYJR/PapersReading/Point_Set_Registration.md

       - Run in parallel because it does not need to search the nearest point every iteration.

+- **Iterative Global Similarity Points: A Robust Coarse-to-Fine Integration Solution for Pairwise 3D Point Cloud Registration** :heavy_check_mark:

+  > Pan, Yue, et al. "Iterative global similarity points: A robust coarse-to-fine integration solution for pairwise 3d point cloud registration." *2018 International Conference on 3D Vision (3DV)*.
+IEEE, 2018.
+  >
+  > **Citations:** 21
+  >
+  > [[pdf]](./papers/Iterative_Global_Similarity_Points_A_Robust_Coarse-to-Fine_Integration_Solution_for_Pairwise_3D_Point_Cloud_Registration.pdf)

+  - Summary
+    - The proposed method follows the iteration process of ICP method.
+      - The difference: In ICP, the correspondence is provided by finding the nearest points correspondence.
+But in this paper, the correspondence is estimated by finding the *feature correspondence*.
+The features are provided by *Binary Shape Context (BSC)*.
+      - The process of features correspondence can be summarized by: 1) Keypoints detecting; 2) computing the descriptors.
+3) Computing the correspondence by miniminzing a energy function.
+      - After getting the correspondence, SVD is used to compute the transformation.
+  - Pros and cons
+    - From the experiments, the features seem to hadle **partial overlap** well.
+    - The method need involve feature correspondence computation, it is really **time consuming**.

 - **Visually bootstrapped generalized ICP**

   > Pandey, Gaurav, et al. "Visually bootstrapped generalized ICP." *2011 IEEE International Conference on Robotics and Automation*.
 IEEE, 2011.